-Vulnerability Management is a proactive cyber hygiene practice that underpins the endpoint security of an IT ecosystem.
-It can broadly be characterized as the cyclical process of identifying vulnerabilities and threats in endpoints, validating their risks based on various context, and responding to them with appropriate remediation.
+Vulnerability Management is the process of proactively identifying vulnerabilities and threats in an IT ecosystem, validating their urgency and impact based on various risk factors and responding to looming threats swiftly with appropriate remediation.

 According to a recent Forrester Global Security Survey, "49 percent of organizations have suffered one or more breaches in the past year, and software vulnerabilities were the largest factor in those breaches."
 On top of that, a whopping 22,316 new security holes were disclosed in 2019, and over one-third of them had an exploit available, emphasizing the need for vulnerability management in organizations.